 That will be my challenge for next time!

-3 Responses to “Daring Bakers: Caramel Cake with Caramelized Butter Frosting”
+3 Replies to “Daring Bakers: Caramel Cake with Caramelized Butter Frosting”

 It was tough to have a good looking icing job.
 I gave up and plopped it on!

 It isnâ€™t easy to make these wonderful cakes, if yours taste good it’s ok!…I am not a baker so only can eat it right now a slice of it!